Not a Member?

-Assess for conditions when GI motility stimulation is dangerous, pheochromocytoma, epilepsy, sensitivity or tolerance to the drug, CHF, cirrhosis, history of depression, Parkinson's disease, HTN, NADH-cytochrome b5 reductase and glucose-6-phosphate dehydrogenase deficiency, diabetes mellitus, renal impairment, pregnancy/nursing status, and possible drug interactions.
+Assess for conditions when GI motility stimulation is dangerous, pheochromocytoma, epilepsy, sensitivity or tolerance to the drug, CHF, cirrhosis, history of depression, Parkinson's disease, HTN, NADH-cytochrome b5 reductase and G6PD deficiency, diabetes mellitus, renal impairment, pregnancy/nursing status, and possible drug interactions.

 Monitor for signs/symptoms of depression, EPS, parkinsonian-like symptoms, TD, NMS, HTN, fluid retention/volume overload, withdrawal symptoms, hypersensitivity reactions, and other adverse reactions.